Intellectual Disability and Domestic and Family Violence

 This recording is held on the WorkUP QLD Resources Hub website.
 Click on this LINK to view the recording.

 Domestic and Family Violence and Disability Resource Training – WorkUP QLD Resources Hub Page

-The Working Well with Women with Disability online webinars series project was a collaboration between WorkUP QLD, WWILD-SVP Association Inc. and Queenslanders with a Disability Network (QDN).
+The Working Well with Women with Disability online webinars series project, completed in 2022, was a collaboration between WorkUP QLD, WWILD-SVP Association Inc. and Queenslanders with a Disability Network (QDN).

 This workshop series were co-designed, developed and delivered with women with disability.
 It is targeted to people who work in the sexual assault, women’s health and well being and domestic and family violence workforce.